dcerisano/karai/README.md

 - Develop on laptops or desktops using modern 8-bit emulator, deploy to vintage 8-bit targets.
 - Produces self booting Atari floppy images (bootable ATR files)
 - A sample project (atariVT) to repurpose an 8K Atari 400 as a server monitor.
-- Should run on ANY 8-bit Atari computer with minimum 8K RAM.
-- For creating and distributing legit retro apps that can leverage modern resources.
+- For creating and distributing legit Atari floppy disk apps that can leverage modern resources.

 ![irata](https://github.com/dcerisano/IRATA/assets/1641613/37469582-07de-4a31-b626-396587d05414)